Make this easy lo mein at home with low carb noodles in just 15 minutes! It’s better than takeout and totally customizable!

 You can also use spiralized zucchini, rice noodles or other wheat-free noodles if you like.

 Most definitely!
 Use vegetables that are low in FODMAPs, such as bok choy, carrots, green beans, oyster mushrooms, spinach and bell peppers.
 There are a great many pastas that are also low-FODMAP, such as rice and quinoa pasta.
-To keep this dish low carb and low-FODMAP, opt for low-FODMAP noodles such as shirataki pasta, hearts of palm pasta or spiralized veggies.
+To keep this dish low in carbs and low-FODMAP, opt for low-FODMAP noodles such as shirataki pasta, hearts of palm pasta or spiralized veggies.

 Yes, yes, you bet!
 While shirataki noodles aren't AIP compliant, hearts of palm, spiralized veggies and spaghetti squash are.
 Instead of using soy sauce or tamari, coconut aminos and fish sauce add plenty of flavor on their own.
 Since sesame oil is not AIP friendly, coconut oil would add a wonderful, complementary flavor.
 For more umami flavor, adding some seaweed would be deeeelicious.